data-iitd/frocc/README.md

  ```
  python experiment.py --dataset himoon --epsilon 0.01 --dimension 100 --n_samples 100000 --n_dim 100000 --method pardfrocc --repetitions 1 --outfile himoon_results.csv
  ```

+## Disclaimer
+This is released as a research prototype.
+It is not meant to be a production quality implementation.
+It has been made open source to enable easy reproducibility of research results.
+If you are interested in using this in a production, please send an email to bagchi@cse.iitd.ac.in